 When people think of life skills in an educational setting, they often assume that these are the easy classes for underachievers.
 But this couldn’t be farther from the truth.
 The reality is that our children need life skills today more than ever.
-So much emphasis has been placed on academia, that we can often forget that certain life skills are just as important for setting our kids up for successful and happy lives.
+Incorporating life skills into your homeschool day makes for a happier family.

 No matter how academically intelligent your children are, if they don’t know basic life skills they will come up against struggles in life that could have easily been avoided.
-As home educating parents, its important to remember that even though society seems to place a higher value on academia than life skills, in reality, giving your children basic life skills can make all the difference for them.
-So what are the top life skills that will make your child’s life better?
-Well that might differ slightly from one child to the next, but here are a few suggestions.
+As home educating parents, it’s important to remember that even though society seems to place a higher value on academia than life skills, in reality, giving your children basic life skills can make all the difference for them.

 Communication and Personal Skills